eyereasoner/eye/reasoning/arcus/collatz/README.md

-# Collatz Reasoning in eyelet
+# Collatz Reasoning in arcus

-This example demonstrates how **eyelet** models the **Collatz sequence** using RDF Turtle and N3 Logic.
+This example demonstrates how **arcus** models the **Collatz sequence** using RDF Turtle and N3 Logic.
 It shows a base case, recursive step, and a query using functional constructs and rule-based reasoning.

 ---